Ircama/osm-carto-tutorials/pages/15_docker-kosmtik.md

 Each time *Docker Quickstart Terminal* is run, the VM is automatically restarted if in power-off state (but this takes its time to wait for the IP address...).

-To start again the VM (alternatively to closing end reopening "Docker Quickstart Terminal"):
+To start again the VM (alternatively to closing end reopening *Docker Quickstart Terminal*):

     docker-machine start default